ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       0/1*: Whether to honor SOS2 constraints for nonconvex piecewise-linear terms, using suffixes .sos and .sosref provided by AMPL.

-lim:bariterlim (bar:iterlim, bariterlim)
+lim:bariter (bar:iterlim, bariterlim)
       Limit on the number of barrier iterations (default 500).

-lim:crossoveriterlim (bar:crossoveriterlim, crossoveriterlim, crossoveritlim)
+lim:crossoveriter (bar:crossoveriterlim, crossoveriterlim, crossoveritlim)
       Limit on crossover iterations after the barrier algorithm; default = 2147483645